tw93/Pake/README_EN.md

 | <kbd>⌘</kbd> + <kbd>0</kbd> | <kbd>Ctrl</kbd> + <kbd>0</kbd> | Reset the page zoom           |

 In addition, it supports double clicking the head to switch to full screen, and dragging the head to move the window

-## Precautions

-- It cannot be installed to C:\Program File under Windows, and it will crash directly.
-It is recommended to install to other non-administrator directories, such as D:\Program Files (x86) .

 ## Development